Developing a new visualisation

 -

-file in your browser. -
+Open the demo.htmlfile in your browser.

 You should see a canvas with a sequence track on domain in green.